ansible/workshops/exercises/ansible_smart_mgmt/4-setupinsights/README.md

 -   Scroll down to find **Setup / Insights**.

--   Note that it has the this template is a workflow template as indicated by the visualizer icon and type = Workflow Job Template
+> **NOTE** This template is a workflow template as indicated by the visualizer icon and type = Workflow Job Template

 ![Setup Insight](images/4-setupinsights-workflow-template.png)